- 1 What is an Argumentative Essay?

 - Claims of Fact

-This argumentative essay examines whether a particular fact is accurate; it often looks at several sources reporting a fact and examines their veracity.
+This argumentative paper examines whether a particular fact is accurate; it often looks at several sources reporting a fact and examines their veracity.

 - Claims of Policy